kalzimkholodros/Next-SocialApp/README.md

 - [ ] Real-time messaging
 - [ ] Profile customization

-## Contributing

-Feel free to fork and submit PRs.
-This is an open-source project aimed at learning and improvement.

 ## License

 MIT License - feel free to use this project for learning and development.